jgizo/Aurora-Search-Engine/README.md

 Another alternative is if we opt to use Redis for caching, rather than in-memory storage.
 That enables scalability for our search engine, as multiple servers could share a cache.
 This also survives system restarts.
 However, there's an additional dependency in this case, and an additional network hop to Redis.

 ### Bonus 2: Data Insights
 The backend processing time is already under 1ms with in-memory storage.
 To reduce total response time to 30ms, the focus would need to be on reducing network latency.
-So we could deploy to edge locations closer to users, or use a CDN for static responses or cache headers for repeated queries
+So we could deploy to edge locations closer to users, or use a CDN for static responses or cache headers for repeated queries.